Find Affordable College Courses

 UA Visual & Performing Arts Master’s Program

-Of the 37 visual and performing arts students who graduated with a master's degree in 2020-2021 from UA, about 41% were men and 59% were women.
-Nationwide, master's degree programs only see 38% men graduate in visual and performing arts each year.
-UA does a better job at serving the male population as it supports 3% more men than average.
+For the most recent academic year available, 49% of visual & performing arts master's degrees went to men and 51% went to women.
+Nationwide, master's degree programs only see 37% men graduate in visual & performing arts each year.
+UA does a better job at serving the male population as it supports 11% more men than average.

 undefined

-Of the students who received a visual and performing arts master's degree from UA, 84% were white.
+Of the students who received a visual & performing arts master's degree from UA, 72% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from The University of Alabama with a master's in visual and performing arts.
+The following table and chart show the race/ethnicity for students who recently graduated from The University of Alabama with a master's in visual & performing arts.

 undefined